 In regards to investing it’s not the drip coming from your faucet or shower!

 DRIP is an acronym for Dividend Reinvestment Plan.
-DRIP is a plan offered by some corporations that allows shareholders of their stock to reinvest the dividends earned into purchasing additional shares of the company’s stock.
+DRIP is a plan offered by some corporations that allow shareholders of their stock to reinvest the dividends earned into purchasing additional shares of the company’s stock.

-Unlike open market based trading that requires investors to purchase a “whole” share of a company’s stock, DRIP allows stockholders to purchase fractional shares from the same company without trade/commission fees.
+Unlike open market-based trading that requires investors to purchase a “whole” share of a company’s stock, DRIP allows stockholders to purchase fractional shares from the same company without trade/commission fees.

-For example, if XYZ Company’s shares are selling for $10 and you wanted to purchase a single share you could purchase a share via a brokerage firm, or online trading resource like E*TRADE.
-In addition to the cost of the share ($10) you would probably pay a transaction fee for the purchase of the share, like $7.95.
+For example, if XYZ Company’s shares are selling for $10 and you wanted to purchase a single share you could purchase a share via a brokerage firm, or an online trading resource like E*TRADE.
+In addition to the cost of the share ($10), you would probably pay a transaction fee for the purchase of the share, like $7.95.

 If XYZ issues a dividend for your ownership of its stock, let’s say $1 per share you have the choice of receiving the dividend in cash, or you could reinvest the dividend back into XYZ to purchase additional stock.